-Since 1997, Hockey Canada has produced a number of resources for distribution through its member Branches to educate the membership and provide direction regarding the prevention of all forms of bullying, harassment and abuse.
+Since 1997, Hockey Canada has produced a number of resources for distribution through its members to educate the membership and provide direction regarding the prevention of all forms of bullying, harassment and abuse.

-The Speak Out campaign includes:
+The Speak Out materials include:

-- · "Speak Out!" brochures for players

-- "Speak Out!" "bench" posters and "bullying" posters

-- "Speak Out!" video

-- "Fair Play Means Safety for All: A Guide to Understanding Bullying/Harassment and Abuse For Parents and Guardians"

-- Recognition and Prevention of Abuse Policy/Recognition and Prevention of Bullying/Harassment Policy

-- · Volunteer screening tools

-- · Education for Coaches and Volunteers
+- · "Speak Out!" brochures for players - · "Speak Out!" "bench" posters and "bullying" posters - "Fair Play Means Safety for All: A Guide to Understanding Bullying/ Harassment and Abuse For Parents and Guardians" - Recognition and Prevention of Abuse Policy/Recognition and Prevention of Bullying/Harassment Policy - Volunteer screening tools - Education for Coaches and Volunteers